dipscope/TypeManager.TS/README.md

 TypeManager.configure(typeManagerOptions);
 ```

 Now all property names will be converted to snake case while reading them from JSON.
 If you have not found suitable naming convention you can easily implement your own.
-Read more about [creating a custom naming convention](#defining-custom-naming-convention) in the separate section.
+Read more about [creating a custom naming convention](#defining-custom-naming-convention) in a separate section.

 ### Configuring reference handler